bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 <https://workers.cloudflare.com/>`__, and a couple of other related ones.
 I start out with *my motivation* for doing this project, some brief background on the technologies, a description of how I built everything, and finally some commentary on my experience with everything.
-If that interests you, read on!

-*Note: This post is quite different from my previous ones with almost no explanation of the math or techniques underneath, so if you came here for that you may want to skip the post.
-However, you might be interested in the commentary at the end, which I think will be insightful to many.*
+This post is a lot less heavy on the math as compared to my previous ones, but it still got some good substance so do read on!

 ..
 TEASER_END
 .. section-numbering::